All Good Things Must End...

 -5, -6: Once a figure, having failed too many system shock

-rolls. sinks to minus five or lower, or once he dies due to the immediate
+rolls, sinks to -5 or lower, or once he dies due to the immediate

 death percentage. he (she) is dead and cures are of no avail.